gkryzia/ironman2015/ironman2015-RNotebook.md

 ------------------------------------------------------------------------

-#### <br> **How age and gender impact overall time and times of individual disciplines. **
+#### How age and gender impact overall time and times of individual disciplines.

-#### While it is not a surprise that men’s times are better than women’s in respective age groups, it is very interesting and a little surprising what competition between age groups is, looking at each gender separately.

-#### Among men, excluding professionals, the most competitive groups are 20-29 and 30-39 and it turns out that the older group 30-39 achieved better average time in two disciplines biking and running, and also overall time of this group is better than that of the younger group 20-29.
+While it is not a surprise that men’s times are better than women’s in respective age groups, it is very interesting and a little surprising what competition between age groups is, looking at each gender separately.
+Among men, excluding professionals, the most competitive groups are 20-29 and 30-39 and it turns out that the older group 30-39 achieved better average time in two disciplines biking and running, and also overall time of this group is better than that of the younger group 20-29.
 The younger group has a better average time only in swimming.<br>

-#### Similar phenomenon we can observe among women with this difference that the better than 20-29 group is the even older group 40-49.
+Similar phenomenon we can observe among women with this difference that the better than 20-29 group is the even older group 40-49.
 Average times for women group 40-49 are better in running, biking and overall times compared to the group 20-29.

 ------------------------------------------------------------------------